Topl/Knowledge-Base/docs/Glossary/glossary.md

 Slashing refers to a penalty mechanism in blockchain networks, particularly in Proof-of-Stake (PoS) consensus algorithms.
 It is designed to discourage malicious or negligent behavior by validators.
 If a validator is found to have violated the protocol rules, such as attempting double-spending or going offline for an extended period, they may face slashing.
 Slashing typically involves a reduction in the validator's stake or the confiscation of a portion of their tokens as a penalty.
 This mechanism ensures the security and integrity of the blockchain network by deterring validators from engaging in harmful actions and incentivizing them to act honestly and responsibly.

 ## Slot
 A "slot" is the atomic time unit used for coordinating activities within an epoch.
 An epoch represents a larger time period composed of multiple slots.
-Each slot within an epoch has a fixed duration, such as 1 second for Topl and 2 seconds for Cardano.
+Each slot within an epoch has a fixed duration, such as 1 second for Apparatus and 2 seconds for Cardano.
 Slots serve as the fundamental building blocks within an epoch, providing a consistent time reference for block production, transaction validation, and network synchronization.
 By organizing time into slots and epochs, the Ouroboros protocol ensures the orderly progression of blockchain activities while allowing for efficient consensus and network management.
 Slots and epochs are key components that contribute to the secure and reliable operation of the blockchain network, enabling participants to coordinate their actions and maintain the integrity of the system over extended periods of time.

 ## Smart contract
 A smart contract is a self-executing contract with the terms of agreement between buyer and seller being directly written into lines of code.
 The code and the agreements contained therein exist across a distributed, decentralized Blockchain network.
 The code controls the execution, and transactions are trackable and irreversible.
 Smart contracts permit trusted transactions and agreements to be carried out among disparate anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.